flipperdevices/flipperzero-firmware/README.md

 - Copy the modifed `pfdicdat.h` into `lib/pforth/` in the plugin's source code directory.

+## Custom Words

+Flipper specific words are defined in `pfcustom_f0.c`.
+These include words to access the flipper's API.
+To add a new word follow these steps:

+- If necessary, write a glue routine in C that encapsulates the code you want to execute via your custom word.
+Most Flipper API functions will not require such a wrapper routine.
+But, for example, to make a global variable accessible, you will want to write a wrapper that returns that variable's address.
+- Insert either your wrapper routine or the C function you want to execute into the `CustomFunctionTable`.
+- Add your new function to `CompileCustomFunctions`.
+Copy the two lines for an already existing function and modify the name, the return type (`C_RETURNS_VOID` or `C_RETURNS_VALUE`), and the number of parameters.
+Make sure that the order is the same as in the `CustomFunctionTable`.

 ## Acknowledgements

 The code in `lib/pforth/` has been taken from Phil Burk's pForth, which can be